 Recent client representations include Brookfield Asset Management, Fortress Investment Group, CWCapital, Jumeirah, The Port Authority of New York and New Jersey, Starwood Hotels and Resorts, Beijing Guo Tai Shang Cheng Real Estate Co.
 Ltd. (known as Cheerland in the U.S.), KTR Capital, Macquarie, Crown Acquisitions and Yeshiva University.

-Benjamin Weber has experience in a broad range of real estate, corporate finance and private and public securities transactions, including acquisitions, dispositions, financings, private equity investments and restructurings.
+Benjamin Weber is a partner in the Commercial Real Estate Group at Sullivan & Cromwell LLP’s New York office.
+He has experience in a broad range of real estate, corporate finance and private and public securities transactions, including acquisitions, dispositions, financings, private equity investments and restructurings.

 Rankings and Recognitions